 • DO: have a chat with your travel insurance company if you have any doubts.
 Questioning the sense in taking a pair of $5,000 sapphire earrings away with you?
 Talk to your providers to clarify any confusion.

-Even the safest travellers can lose their belongings.
-Theft or loss shouldn’t steal all the fun out of your trip.
+Even the safest travellers can lose their belongings, but theft or loss shouldn’t steal all the fun out of your trip.
 Take the time to find a decent travel insurance policy that provides enough cover (and peace of mind) for your high value items so you can relax and enjoy your holiday.
 Compare policies today!

 Want to insure a diamond ring or a new laptop?
 Read this first!